 Where you can withdraw with it, however, you have to look out for the crucial difference between PayPal, Skrill and Neteller – PayPal withdrawals take much longer.
 If you deposit with PayPal and the casino doesn’t support PayPal withdrawals, you can cash out your winnings directly to your bank account.

 Unlike other e-wallets, PayPal withdrawals don’t appear instantly on your PayPal account.
 As a highly regulated provider of financial solutions, PayPal has to check transactions in a rather lengthy security process.

 As a result, receiving money to your PayPal account usually takes just as long as receiving casino withdrawals to your bank account.

 2 to 5 working days are the norm.

 PayPal withdrawal step by step

 To withdraw money from your online casino account using PayPal, there isn’t much you need to do.
+Here are the steps:

 - Navigate to your casino’s account page/ withdrawal screen